 • Compliance with Standards and Laws

-- Service directors and managers shall ensure compliance with all relevant laws, regulations, policies, procedures, and other requirements designed to enforce service standards and quality. - Food bank/home delivered meals services shall be consistent with standards set forth in this document.
+Service directors and managers shall ensure compliance with all relevant laws, regulations, policies, procedures, and other requirements designed to enforce service standards and quality.

+Medical Nutrition Therapy services shall be consistent with standards set forth in this document.